 A) Freemasonry is the oldest and largest world wide fraternity dedicated to the Brotherhood of Man under the Fatherhood of a Supreme Being.
-Although of a religious nature, Freemasonry is not a religion.
-It urges its members, however, to be faithful and devoted to their own religious beliefs.
+Although of a religious nature,

 The organization of Freemasonry is based on a system of Grand Lodges, each sovereign within its own territory.
 There is no central authority governing all Grand Lodges.
 However, to be acknowledged by others, acceptable traditions, standards and practices must be maintained.